dgw/MobilePress/readme.txt

 1. Upload the mobilepress directory to your `/wp-content/plugins/` directory
 1. Activate the plugin through the ‘Plugins’ menu in WordPress
-1. If you are using a caching plugin (ie, wp-supercache), clear your cache now.
+1. If you are using a caching plugin (e.g. wp-supercache), clear your cache now.
 1. If you plan on using custom themes, or wish to specify a custom title/description for your mobile blog, you can set these in the MobilePress admin panel.

 That’s all folks!
 You’re now good to go!